The Astrometric Resoeccentric Degeneracy: Eccentric Single Planets Mimic 2:1 Resonant Planet Pairs in Astrometry: Simulations

 The corresponding noisy sky-plane measurements follow by projecting the AL noise realization $\epsilon_k=\Delta\eta_k^{\rm obs}-\Delta\eta_k^{\rm true}$ back onto RA$^\ast$ and Dec:

 The marginalized RA and Dec uncertainties are therefore

-With this approach, we can generate synthetic sky–plane (RA$^\ast$, Dec) as well as along-scan ($\Delta\eta$) measurements for \textit{Gaia} DR4 (5.5\,yrs) and \textit{Gaia} DR5 (10.5\,yrs).
-The resulting sky-plane orbits, RA/Dec time series for these simulations, and along-scan astrometric measurements ($\Delta\eta)$ are shown in Figure~\ref{fig:coplanar} and Figure~\ref{fig:inclined}.
+With this approach, we can generate synthetic sky–plane (RA$^\ast$, Dec) reflex motion as well as along-scan ($\Delta\eta$) measurements for \textit{Gaia} DR4 (5.5\,yrs) and \textit{Gaia} DR5 (10.5\,yrs).
+The resulting sky-plane orbits, RA/Dec time series for these simulations, and along-scan astrometric measurements ($\Delta\eta)$ are shown in Figure~\ref{fig:coplanar}.
+In Figure~\ref{fig:inclined}, we reproduce this effort showing only the sky–plane (RA$^\ast$, Dec) for a range of mutual inclinations ($i_\mathrm{mut}=\{0, 15, 30, 45\}^\circ$) for the 2:1 system and the host star at 50 $pc$ and 100 $pc$.
 These demonstrate that [1] it is possible for a single eccentric planet to mimic a coplanar, circular 2:1 resonant planetary system in both \textit{Gaia} DR4 and DR5 and [2] in certain orbital \& mass configurations, mutual inclination will break this degeneracy -- allowing observers to statistically distinguish between these two model hypotheses.
+We emphasize that these figures are only for a single planetary orbital-mass configuration and should not be taken as representative of the full population of \textit{Gaia} DR4 and DR5 planetary systems -- but rather a proof-of-concept for \textit{Gaia}-like data.
 Future work should investigate for which orbital configurations precisely will this degeneracy breaking occur in \textit{Gaia} DR4 and DR5.